urban-plumber/urban-plumber.github.io/AU-Preston/plots/metrics/index.md

 ## Mean absolute error (MAE)

-Order is based on the urban model classifications provided, from simpler to more complex.
+Order is based on the urban model classifications provided, nominally from simpler to more complex.

 ### <a name="swnet"></a>SWnet: Net shortwave radiation
 [![SWnet](AU-Preston_SWnet_MAE.png)](AU-Preston_SWnet_MAE.png)